Percy Savage: Early life

-His career
+Career

 In 1947, he left Australia to attend London's Slade School of Art on a Commonwealth scholarship.
 Upon his arrival, Savage was uninspired by post-war London and headed to Paris within two weeks.
 He enrolled in l'Ecole des Beaux-Arts and worked part-time as a newspaper proofreader.

 Savage graduated in art history and began designing silk scarves for the fashion house Lanvin, Cristóbal Balenciaga, and his close friend, Christian Dior.
 In 1951, he became the fashion industry's first head of public relations when he took on the newly created role of 'chef de publicité' at Lanvin, a position he held for seven years.

 In 1954, Savage took a Lanvin dress to Elizabeth Taylor who was staying at Hotel Meurice, Paris.
 Savage informed the press that Taylor would be wearing it at her film premiere that evening.
 When asked about the dress, Taylor replied, 'It's a Lanvin.
 Isn't it divine?'
 The resultant front page publicity prompted Paris's regulating fashion body, the Chambre Syndicale de la Couture, to drop its ruling that a fashion house must not reveal details of its clothing to the press for one month after the unveiling of a collection.
 This flaunting of the long-held convention 'catapulted Savage to the forefront of personality-driven PR' and marked the beginning of celebrity fashion public relations, one of Savage's major contributions to the fashion industry.
 It heralded the now common practice of red carpet arrivals and celebrity photo opportunities.

 Savage recognised the potential of a young Yves Saint Laurent at the International Wool Secretariat in 1954.
 Together with the editor of French Vogue, Michel de Brunhoff, he introduced Saint Laurent to Dior.
 Following his stint at Lanvin, Savage was head of public relations at Nina Ricci for six years until the fashion industry went into decline in the late 1960s.

 From 1969 until 1973, Savage worked closely with Vogue fashion editor Lady Clare Rendlesham to establish London's first YSL store in New Bond Street.
 In 1974, he settled permanently in London, living for many years in Camden Town.
 He set up the public relations firm Fashion Promotions for the advancement of British fashion.
 Savage played a key role in the launch of the New Wave, the first group designer fashion show ever held in London, which paved the way for London Fashion Week.
 In 1975, he launched The London Designer Collection Exhibition to tap into the US market for British fashion.
 He helped launch the careers of British fashion designers such as Zandra Rhodes, Bruce Oldfield, Katharine Hamnett and Wendy Dagworthy as well as encouraging the 'maverick talents' of Vivienne Westwood and John Galliano".

 In 1981, Fashion Promotions went into receivership.
 Savage continued to mentor young designers and worked as Style and Fashion editor for Mayfair.

 In 1988-90 he lectured at the American College in London (now known as The Intercontinental University) in Fashion Show Production and was highly revered by his students and fellow faculty.